 - Materials under reconsideration shall remain on the shelves and in circulation until a final decision has been made.

 - The Request for Reconsideration form will be presented to the Library Board along with the staff committee’s findings on the material in question at the next regular meeting of the board.
-The Library Director and the Library Board of Trustees will arrive at a decision that is based on methodical study of the professional reviews of the work in question, the opinions of the Trustees, and the opinions of the staff, and the material’s strength and value as a whole and not in part.
+The Library Director and the Library Board of Trustees will arrive at a decision that is based on methodical study of the professional reviews of the work in question, the opinions of the Trustees, the opinions of the staff, and the material’s strength and value evaluated with respect to the criteria set forth in paragraph 3, above, as a whole and not in part.
 A second meeting may be needed if the Board feels more time is needed to reach a decision.

 - The material in question will be either: withdrawn as no longer suitable for the library collection development, OR returned to the shelf for accessibility to the general public.